quartiq/miniconf/miniconf_mqtt/README.md

 ## Limitations

-- MM2 is small and opinionated.
+- The MM2 wire protocol is small and opinionated.
 One MQTT prefix is assumed to have one authoritative device publisher.
 - Publication is incremental, not atomic.
 Clients must treat retained `alive` as the authority for `epoch` and `schema_rev`.
 - `Startup::step() -> Ok(true)` means no more immediate startup work remains.
 It does not wait